willco123/Rate-A-Dog-API/README.md

 ## Routes

+Some routes make use of middleware that typically request a valid JWT, the payload contains the userId which is then forwarded in the request body.

 ### Dogs

 1. POST /

-Saves a URL with associated user information.
+Allows a user to rate a URL.

 Middleware: Requires an access token.

 Request Body:

-    url (string): The URL to be saved. rating (optional, number): The rating for the URL. userId (string): The ID of the user associated with the URL.
+    url (string): The URL to be saved. rating (number): The rating for the URL.

 Response: